pink88/Tuiss2HA/README.md

 ## Before Integration to Home Assistant ##
 To get started you need to download and use the Tuiss Smartview app to set the upper and bottom limits of the blinds.

+Note: If you have a newer TS5200 device, you *must* add to the Tuiss Smartview app or the blind won't operate.
+See hardware versions below.

 ## Installation and adding your first device ##
 1. Add the integration from the HACs marketplace ([instructions here](https://hacs.xyz/docs/configuration/basic))
 2. Restart Home Assistant if required